PCA-Geodata/PCA_Geospatialdata_Docs/docs/index.rst

 .. note:: The documentation is constantly updated and new sections are added frequently.
    Requests for new sections and guides are welcome, as is your feedback.
-If something isn't clear enough, or you can't find what you're looking for in the docs, help us improve them by letting us know.
-Primary contact is geospatialdata@pre-construct.com
+If something isn't clear enough, or you can't find what you're looking for in the docs, help us improve them by letting us know by contacting us to geospatialdata@pre-construct.com

 Please have a look into one of the sections below.